 Please note just a bit of butterfly anatomy.
 Butterflies have four wings and six legs.

 The wings and legs are attached to the thorax, the fat part of the body behind the head.

 You can faintly see the division between the fore-wing and the hind-wing going at an angle up to the thorax.

 Feather the colors together by running a clean damp brush along the juncture of the dark and orange.

-Controlling the amount of water is one of the most important aspects of how to paint watercolor.
+The water is important in learning how to paint watercolor.

 If necessary, darken the areas around the white spots.
 Adjust the shape of the white spots where needed.